 Another way to adhere items to your journal is by using craft tape like washi tape.

 Washi tape is a versatile craft tape that comes in various colors and patterns.
 It’s light and can easily peel on and off without leaving any residue.

 Using washi tape can allow you to adhere things on to the pages of your art journal AND add some color.

 Art Journaling Prompts

-If you’re in a creative block, try using any of the art journal prompts to help jump-start that creativity!
-Here’s a few to get started:
+If you’re in a creative block, try using any of the art journals prompts to help jump-start that creativity!
+Here are a few to get started:

 - Your favorite inspirational quote